Minnal Murali: Audience viewership

 It is the third Indian film to be in Netflix's Global Top 10 list of non-English Movies.
 According to LiveMint, more than 5.9 million viewing hours being recorded for the film during its premiere on 24 December 2021.

+Awards and nominations

 Sequel

-In an interview, actor Tovino Thomas said that a sequel for the film is being planned but it will happen in due course of time.
+In a 2022 interview, actor Tovino Thomas said that a sequel for the film is being planned but it will happen in due course of time.

+Other media

+A graphic novel Minnal Murali Strikes Again was launched by Amar Chitra Katha at 2024 Comic Con India.